War of the Fifth Coalition: Wagram

 For 6 July, Charles planned a double-envelopment that required a quick march from the forces of his brother John, who was a few kilometers east of the battlefield.
 Napoleon's plan envisaged an envelopment of the Austrian left with Davout's III Corps while the rest of the army pinned the Austrian forces.
-Klenau's VI Corps, supported by Kollowrat's III Corps, started the battle on the second day at 4 am with a crushing assault against the French left, forcing the latter to abandon both Aspern and Essling.
+Klenau's VI Corps, supported by Kollowrat's III Corps, started the battle on the second day at 4:00 am with a crushing assault against the French left, forcing the latter to abandon both Aspern and Essling.
 Meanwhile, Bernadotte had unilaterally ordered his troops out of the central village of Aderklaa, citing heavy artillery shelling, and compromised the French position.
-Napoleon was livid and sent two divisions of Massena's corps supported by cavalry to regain the critical village.
-After difficult fighting in the first phase, Massena sent in Molitor's reserve division, which slowly captured Aderklaa back for the French, only to lose it again following fierce Austrian bombardments and counterattacks.
+Napoleon was livid and sent two divisions of Masséna's corps supported by cavalry to regain the critical village.
+After difficult fighting in the first phase, Masséna sent in Molitor's reserve division, which slowly captured Aderklaa back for the French, only to lose it again following fierce Austrian bombardments and counterattacks.
 To delay the Austrian army for Davout's materializing assault, Napoleon sent 4,000 cuirassiers under Nansouty against the Austrian lines.
 To dissuade the Austrians from attacking, Napoleon formed a 112-gun grand battery in the center of his lines.
 As Davout's men were progressing against the Austrian left, Napoleon formed the three small divisions of MacDonald into a hollow, oblong shape that marched against the Austrian center.
 The lumbering phalanx was devastated by Austrian artillery but managed to break through the Austrian forces.
 With the Austrians at Wagram weakened by the need to reinforce their left against Davout, Oudinot was able to capture the village and split the Austrian army.
-Upon learning that his brother's forces would not arrive until the evening, Charles ordered a withdrawal at 2.30 pm.
+Upon learning that his brother's forces would not arrive until the evening, Charles ordered a withdrawal at 2:30 pm.
 The Austrians withdrew in good order, the main army westwards and the left-wing to the north.